70+ Ways to Say “Beautiful” in Different Languages

-For “pretty” or “lovely”, it’s the same as in Spanish.
-Bello for men, and bella for women.
 In the Romance languages, it’s not unusual to describe men with the same words as women.
 Still, it’s more common to use bella for a woman, and less common to hear bello for a man.

 You could also say someone is attraente, or “attractive”.
 This word is gender-neutral, so you don’t have to worry about what gender you pair it with.